 Find your dream home

 Winter isn’t usually peak season for real estate; like in most other cities, spring is when the crowds start looking for housing.
 Beat the rush and get a start on finding your new home in the winter.
 There’s no question about it: housing in Seattle can get pretty pricey.
-Before you give up on living in the city and head for some far-flung suburb, consider renting a micro-unit as a more attainable city alternative.
+If you’re interested in living in Seattle, stay tuned!
+We’re opening homes across the city this year.
+Follow us on Instagram to get the latest updates.